rackerlabs/support-how-to/content/cloud-servers/upgrade-citrix-tools-for-windows-servers.md

 You can perform all of the installation steps on the production server during a planned maintenance window.
 The server will retain its original IP address.

-After installing the Citrix Tools on the non-production server, you should have a better understanding of how your maintenance window should be.
+After installing the Citrix Tools on the non-production server, you should have a better understanding of how long your maintenance window should be.

 Before you start this process a second time, on the production server, we recommend that you have proper backups, preferably both an image of the server and backups of all important content on the server.
 Although the previously built new server should still be accessible and contain a nearly identical root file system of the original server, multiple backups allow you to use the Cloud Backup agent, which can be installed on both Windows and Linux cloud servers.